mfractor/mfractor.github.io/docs/working-with-images.md

 *Using MFractors image tooling to simplify working with your apps image resources*

-## Introduction

-As mobile developers we rely on image assets

 ## Using The Image Wizard

 When an Android and/or iOS project is within the active solution, the image wizard will become available.